lawrennd/old_talks/_ml/includes/deep-learning-as-pinball.md

 \notes{Learning involves moving all the pins to be in the correct position, so that the ball ends up in the right place when it's fallen through the machine.
 But moving all these pins in hyperspace can be difficult.

-In a hyper-space you have to put a lot of data through the machine for to explore the positions of all the pins. *Adversarial examples* exploit this idea.
+In a hyper-space you have to put a lot of data through the machine for to explore the positions of all the pins.
+Even when you feed many millions of data points through the machine, there are likely to be regions in the hyper-space where no ball has passed.
+When future test data passes through the machine in a new route unusual things can happen.

+*Adversarial examples* exploit this high dimensional space.
 If you have access to the pinball machine, you can use gradient methods to find a position for the ball in the hyper space where the image looks like one thing, but will be classified as another.}

 \notes{Probabilistic methods explore more of the space by considering a range of possible paths for the ball through the machine.
 This helps to make them more data efficient and gives some robustness to adversarial examples.}